Abulala10/netflix/README.md

 # netflix
+Comparing How much movies and Tv Shows are added on Netflix.
-comparing number of movies and tv shows on netflix and how many movies and tv shows are added in a particular year.
+Movie's and TV Show's added in a particular Year.